dwwatson1/coronavirus_pandemic_playbook/README.md

    - Staff screening
    - PPE (personal protective equipment)

+The more points that a state recieved the worse their COVID-19 policy protections were.
+Iowa had the highest score and the worst policies while Vermont had the lowest score and the best preventitive policies.

 ### Blueprint and Interactive Elements

 One of the interactive elements we are using is the filter action.
 Filter actions send information between worksheets.
 Typically, a filter action sends information from a selected mark to another sheet showing related information.
 Behind the scenes, filter actions send data values from the relevant source fields as filters to the target sheet and dashboards.